Point Defiance Park — how to have the best day in Tacoma wilderness

 Point Defiance trails — Rhododendron Garden Loop under the forest canopy

-For hiking only, the area near the Mildred Street Entrance offers a less congested place to park and start.
+For hiking only, the area near the Mildred Street Entrance offers a less crowded place to park and start.
 Otherwise, if continuing from the main parts of the park, grab the trailhead West of the Point Defiance Zoo and head into Tacoma’s urban wilderness.
-The Outer Loop is the longest trail but you’ll find more opportunities to view the Salish Sea.
+The Outer Loop is the longest trail, but you’ll find more opportunities to view the Salish Sea.
 Here are the main Point Defiance Trails:

 - Spine Trail – 1.3 miles one way / 2.6 miles round trip

 - Square Trail – 4.6 miles Outer Loop